11 January 2022

 Third Parties and Injunctive Relief

 Injunctive relief can (and typically will) be obtained in order to freeze the assets of a person which are in the hands of a third party, where restraining that third party is considered necessary to ensure the preservation of assets pending the judgment pursued by the plaintiff.
-In those circumstances, the third party is referred to as "party cited".
-The consequences for breach of an injunction stated at 6.7 will also apply to a third party who is cited in the order.
+In those circumstances, the third party is referred to as “party cited”.
+The consequences for breach of an injunction stated in 6.7 Consequences of a Respondent’s Non-compliance will also apply to a third party who is cited in the order.

 Consequences of a Respondent’s Non-compliance